A topic from the subject of Organic Chemistry in Chemistry.

 Quantum chemistry treats molecules as quantum systems, where electrons occupy molecular orbitals (MOs).

-The distribution of electrons in MOs, which is determined by solving the Schrödinger equation, defines the molecular wavefunction and its energy.
+The distribution of electrons in MOs, determined by solving the Schrödinger equation, defines the molecular wavefunction and its energy.

 By manipulating the wavefunction, quantum chemical methods can predict the properties of the molecule, including its geometry, electronic energy levels, and reaction pathways.